postgrespro/pg_probackup/doc/pg_probackup.md

 The same backup directory can be used simultaneously by several PostgreSQL servers with replication configured between them.
 Backups can be made from either primary or standby server, and managed in a single backup strategy.

+`pg_probackup` can restore data files from user tablespaces to their original directories using symbolic links and `tablespace_map` file.
+You can change path to this directories during restore using [`tablespace-mapping`](#restore-options) option.

 ## Usage